Edu850/protfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'mChinedu Israel Nwofor 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
+I'mChinedu Israel Nwofor 🤓, a data analyst with extensive experience in leveraging data to solve real-world problems and drive business success.
+Proficient in tools like SQL, Python, Tableau, Excel and Power BI, I excel at transforming raw data into meaningful insights that inform strategic decisions and improve operational processes.
+And also with a passion for turning data into actionable insights.
 With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+*As a Data Analyst of Quantum Analystic NG (Remote), I develop and manage data pipelines, design real-time dashboards, and collaborate with multidisciplinary teams to deliver innovative solutions, including predictive maintenance prototypes.
+My prior experience in the oil and gas industry allowed me to optimize processes, enhance efficiency, and ensure compliance through data-driven insights.

-**- ✅ Data Analytics Consulting.**
+**- ✅ Data Analystics Consulting.**
 I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.

 **- ✅ Staff Training & Development.**